10 House Republicans Declare Support for Amnesty, Visa Worker Bill

 It will basically be the exacerbation of the rural-to-urban population shift that we’ve already been seeing [nationwide].
 Businesses in those [rural] communities will shut down because there won’t be enough consumers.
 It means that [private-sector] services will diminish because there won’t be enough consumers.
 Tax receipts will tank, which is why [government-provided] services will decline.
 Drug use will increase.

-According to Rob Law, Center for Immigration Studies legislative and regulatory director and former policy chief of President Donald Trump’s U.S. Citizenship and Immigration Services agency, Agriculture amnesty “is a special interest handout … it’s government-sanctioned serfdom.”
+In an exclusive statement to Breitbart News, Rob Law, Center for Immigration Studies legislative and regulatory director and former policy chief of President Donald Trump’s U.S. Citizenship and Immigration Services agency, said agriculture amnesty “is a special interest handout … it’s government-sanctioned serfdom.”

 “This immigration bill is far more harmful [to rural communities] than any other provision Congress would ever give our rural communities,” he said, adding: